 Enterprise Services maintains a list of eligible Contract Usage Agreement parties on the CUA Listing website.

-What is the pricing model?

-Insert Pricing Model Structure Here

-What are key performance commitments from contractors?

-Insert your Key Performance Commitments Here

 How do I get involved with or participate in developing the solicitation that will replace this contract?

 Enterprise Services generally makes a determination on developing a new contract that replaces expiring contracts one year before the current contract expires.
 The solicitations that are currently in development appear on the planned procurement page.
 If you are interested in participating, please contact the contract administrator listed on that page.